cloudmesh/cloudmesh-mpi/doc/chapters/slurm/slurm-raspbian.md

 ```

 In nano, add the line (altered to whatever your actual manager Pi IP address is):

 `10.1.1.1:/clusterfs    /clusterfs    nfs    defaults   0 0`

-...so the document should look like:
+... so the document should look like:

 ```
   GNU nano 3.2                       /etc/fstab